vitalab/vitalab.github.io/deep-learning/_posts/2018-10-05-treeSegNet.md

 ### Description

 In this paper, the authors present a technique to improve the segmentation accuracy of a deepUNet (a UNet with Res Connections).
-The idea is to better disantangle classes that the UNet easily get confused with.
+The idea is to better disentangle classes that the UNet easily get confused with.
 The proposed solution is called **TreeSegNet** which adopts an adaptive network to increase the classification rate at the pixelwise level.